seanpm2001/Template_SNU_2D_ProgrammingTools_V5/README.md

 [Click/tap here to view this projects Wiki](https://github.com/seanpm2001/SNU_2D_ProgrammingTools_IDE_<LanguageNameWithUnderscores>/wiki)

 If the project has been forked, the Wiki was likely removed.
 Luckily, I include an embedded version.
 You can view it [here](/External/ProjectWiki/).

 ***

+## History

+Write about this projects history here.

+### Pre-history

+No pre-history to show for this project.

+### Alpha history

+No Alpha history to show for this project.

+### Beta history

+No Beta history to show for this project.

+### Modern history

+No Modern history to show for this project.

+***